 Many women and girls are introduced to these when they start their first period and will use them after that.

 There are some new options, though.
 As we become increasingly eco-conscious, reusable pads are becoming more popular.

 Instead of using disposable products each time you have your period, you have one set of high-quality reusable pads that can be washed each time.

 Reusable pads last a very long time – good for the pocket and the environment.
 They’re perfectly hygienic, very comfortable and yield many other important benefits for women, girls and the environment.

 Table of Contents

 The Anatomy of Reusable Pads

-They normally use soft cotton and fleece and are attached to underwear via wings with small plastic clips.
+They typically use soft cotton and fleece and are attached to underwear via wings with small plastic clips.
 Different sizes and thicknesses are available for different flow levels, e.g. light flow, medium flow and heavy flow.

 Because they’re made from super-soft fleece and cotton and have no chemical additives, reusable period pads are hypoallergenic (not likely to cause allergies) and rarely cause skin irritation, even during prolonged usage.